groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/security/_index.md

 Provides PDF document security options.

 The Security class encapsulates various settings and options that can be used to apply security measures to a PDF document in the GroupDocs.Viewer component.
 These options include password protection, permissions, and more.
+For details, see the [documentation][].

 Example usage: